samhh/fp-ts-std/docs/modules/Function.ts.md

 ## applyEvery

-Apply an array of endomorphisms to an array from left-to-right.
+Apply an array of endomorphisms from left-to-right.

 **Signature**